 In recent years, trips to the dentist have become quicker, easier, less painful, and more reliable than ever before.
 This is thanks to the expansion of knowledge in dentistry as well as advancements in the technology used to diagnose and treat oral health issues.
 Dr. Davis is dedicated to continuing his education so that he can make sure that he’s truly offering the best that modern dentistry has to offer.
-Call our office today if you have any questions about the technology that will be used during your next appointment.
+Call our dental office today if you have any questions about the technology that will be used during your next appointment.

 It’s unfortunately an all-too-common scenario: your dentist says there’s a problem in your mouth, but you have no idea what they’re talking about.
 Intraoral cameras give us a way to directly share our findings with our patients by displaying high quality images on our chairside monitor.
 This way, we can point directly to the cavities or warning signs of gum disease so that you fully understand what’s going on and what needs to be done to protect your oral health.